 Dr Oliver Belcher

 To date, much of my research on violence has looked at the phenomenon of war and occupation.
 My current research focuses on how violence and war travel beyond the battlefield into various aspects of everyday life.
-My work engages with a range of thinkers (Arendt, Agamben, Benjamin, Foucault, Sloterdijk) to interrogate questions around sovereignty, biopolitics, technology, iconoclasm, and the destruction and reconstruction of built environments.
+My work engages with a range of thinkers (Arendt, Agamben, Benjamin, Foucault, Sloterdijk) to interrogate questions of sovereignty, biopolitics, technology, iconoclasm, and the destruction and reconstruction of built environments.

 The Politics of Lost Objects: This project attempts to understand contemporary modes of iconoclasm, and its relationship to the past twenty years of global warring and religious fundamentalisms.
 I am analysing the destruction of cultural artefacts by the Islamic State and other groups in Syria, Iraq and Mali, and the use of digital technologies by conservationists and technicians to monitor, preserve, and restore destroyed artefacts (e.g., 3D printing technologies).
 The major issues explored in the project include: framing the destruction of ruins and cultural heritage in armed conflicts as a war crime; the illegal trade of looted items as a funding source for terrorism; and the historical and contemporary role of ruins in Syria and Iraq as a placemarker for the shared identity of humanity in general, and Europe in particular.
 The main concern is with the ensemble of destructive and creative practices that produce novel relationships between art, sovereignty, technology, and cultural artefacts.